Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Some of the best community aquarium tank mates for otos are:

 In general, it’s best to avoid keeping otos with other bottom-dwelling fish.
 When otocinclus catfish are not cleaning the glass or a plant, they’ll be found at the bottom of the tank.
-Having another group of bottom-dwelling fish could potentially take away food options and stress out your fish.
+Having another group of bottom-dwelling fish will likely take away food options and stress out your fish.

 Another popular tank mate recommendation for otocinclus catfish is freshwater shrimp.
 However, shrimp also love to graze on algae, which could lessen food availability as well if it’s an especially clean aquarium.